Gage-BCCA/NanoCart/README.md

   - Dapper
   - SQLite

-NanoCart Only Cares About Two Things: The Company and the Cart.
+NanoCart only cares about one thing: the cart.

 NanoCart doesn't store product data, or keep sessions, or require a login.
-It keeps a record of the cart, the company that it belongs to, a secret (that can be anything, as long as it's a string) that's used to provide a basic smoke test against the validity of the request, and a list of IDs.
+It keeps a record of the cart and a list of IDs attached to that cart.
+All carts are accessed through simple endpoints and have an expiration date, creation date, last modified date, and last accessed date.

-What are the IDs?
-NanoCart doesn't care.
-That's up to you to decide.
+Items can be added and removed.
+The cart expiry date can be refreshed.
+The entire cart can be deleted.
+Just don't ask it what product ID #5 is, because it won't know.